amygdala/tensorflow-workshop/workshop_sections/mnist_series/cloudml/README.md

 ## Set Up

-Make sure you have installed gcloud, and created an output bucket (hereafter referred to as `$BUCKET`), which you have authorized the Google Cloud ML API to access.
+Make sure you have installed gcloud, and created an output bucket (hereafter referred to as `$BUCKET_NAME`), which you have authorized the Google Cloud ML API to access.

 ## Data I/O